 Financial aid is available for students participating in this program.
 For more information please refer to the application form regarding the KSA Scholarship.

-If you are currently taking medication, you will need to make sure you bring adequate medication for the duration of the summer school and inform our staff in advance so we would be able to provide you adequate treatment in the case of a medical emergency.
+If you are currently taking medication, you will need to make sure you bring adequate medication for the duration of the summer school and inform our staff in advance.
+We will provide you with information regarding the public and private hospitals in Prishtina, if is needed.

 We all want to travel.
 We all want to study abroad.
 And we all want life-changing adventures.
 While some of us are fortunate enough to have the cash to pay for an overseas trip.
 If money is an issue, we recommend that you try out these fundraising strategies.
 1.Letter of Support Students have raised their program fees, flight costs and even excursion fees by asking for donations from friends, families, universities, local service organizations, religious groups, or businesses.
 Once you are confirmed to travel with KCD, we will provide you with a letter of support that you can send out asking for support for your trip.
 This is so easy, and it just takes a little of your time to send the letters.
 Start with family, friends, friends of friends and then move on to businesses.
 Include some photos and let them know you are attending our program.
 It will also be very valuable to let them know you will report back to them on your experience and what their contribution allowed you to do.
 We have heard countless stories from our students who raised enough money to attend the Kosovo Summer Program, all funded by friends and people who loved the idea of the program.
 2.Company Sponsorship Approach a company or service organization and ask if they will sponsor you on your Kosovo trip in exchange for volunteer work, such as: